-- Innovation: digital environments induces a new order of magnitude for the pace of technological change.
+- Innovation: digital environments induce a new order of magnitude for the pace of technological change.
 Making opportunities from changes can only be achieved through collaboration mechanisms harnessing enterprise knowledge management to environments intakes.

-- Ontologies & Models
+- Entropy & Homeostasis

-- Models & Meta-models
+- Knowledge-based Models Transformation

 - EA: Maps & Territories